 Shawn C. Stroop

 Shawn Stroop is a retired Army Officer and a Combat Veteran with nearly 23 years of service.
-After his years of service, Sean went on to attend Morehead State University.
+After his enlistment years of service, Shawn received a green-to-gold scholarship to attend Morehead State University.
 There he was commissioned as Second Lieutenant in May 2000 as well as received his Bachelor of Arts in History, Summa Cum Laude.

 Since that time, Shawn served in multiple deployments in support of the Global War on Terrorism in Africa and Afghanistan, and Operation Iraqi Freedom.
 Shawn’s notable military achievements include being awarded:

 - 2 x Army Meritorious Service Medals

 Shawn went on to gain his Master’s degree in Public Policy and Administration with a leadership concentration from Walden University and is currently a Doctoral Candidate in Organizational Leadership and Organizational Development with Grand Canyon University.

 Shawn hopes his efforts and time spent on the board of the foundation, with his service dog Nitro at his side, will help raise awareness for Veteran Suicide and PTSD as well as help Vets find the resources they need to get through it.

 Tammy McEwen is an active board member and treasurer for the JDog Foundation.
 She comes to the Foundation as a seasoned professional and is well versed in all financial and operational functions.
 She has years of experience that makes her a great asset to the Foundation.
 Tammy has been with JDog since the beginning and knows the brand inside and out.
 She is passionate about our mission and is a patriot herself.